Are Lawsuit Settlements Taxable?

 Are Settlements Taxable?

 Some forms of compensation are not taxable income, while others are.
 Due to the nature of a lawsuit—especially personal injury cases—many different elements go into the damages you can request in your case.
-For example, if you have been hurt in a slip and fall accident, you may suffer a traumatic brain injury, broken wrist, and miss time at work due to your recovery.
+For example, if you have been hurt in a slip and fall accident, you may suffer a traumatic brain injury, broken wrist, and missed time at work due to your recovery.

 Your attorney might have argued your case with a need to compensate you for lost wages, a permanent disability affecting your livelihood, and pain and suffering due to your recovery and the stress of putting your life back together.
 Many elements of what you are compensated for impact how much you owe for taxes on your award.